deepakag5/Bayesian-Inference/Bayesian Linear Regression/README.md

 Conclusion

 In our analysis, Bayesian Analysis (interval estimation) shows a clear edge over more traditional Multiple Linear Regression (point estimation or frequentist).
-I hope the above analysis was lucid and would have helped in understading Bayesian Data Analysis.
+I hope the above analysis was lucid and would have helped in understanding Bayesian Data Analysis.